qrush/gitready/README.md

 ## About

 This repository hosts the HTML, CSS, images, and posts for [gitready.com](http://gitready.com)<br />
-Git Ready publishes daily tips for those who want to learn more about the VCS or just get started.
+Git Ready publishes (was daily, then tri-weekly, and now) weekly tips for those who want to learn more about the VCS or just get started.<br />
+The blog as a whole started as a journey to learn more about Git and show others how useful it is.
+If you find issues with the content, just send [qrush a message on GitHub](http://github.com/qrush) or email him at [nick@quaran.to](mailto://nick@quaran.to).

 ## Publishing

-This blog is generated with the [Jekyll](http://github.com/mojombo/jekyll) engine, [forked here](http://github.com/qrush/jekyll) with some special modifications.<br />
+This blog is generated with the [Jekyll](http://github.com/mojombo/jekyll) engine.<br />
 Simple and easy formatting that sticks to the basics.
 All static HTML too, so worrying about scalability is non-existent.

 ## Contributing